Speed of Sound (song): Chart performance

 "Speed of Sound" was beaten to the number one spot on the UK Singles Chart by the novelty song "Axel F" by the Crazy Frog, instead peaking at number two for a week, although it did stay in the Top 75 for sixteen non-consecutive weeks.
 However, it became Coldplay's first UK download number one.

 It also became Coldplay's first and (at that point) biggest single to chart in the top 10 of the Billboard Hot 100, debuting as well as peaking at number eight, making it the band's most successful single until "Viva la Vida" reached number one in 2008.
 The single marked the first time a British band entered directly in the top 10 of the Billboard Hot 100 chart since the Beatles.
-The song was also the billionth song downloaded from Apple, Inc.'s iTunes Store.
-A ringtone was available from Cingular Wireless, which had a song clip from "Speed of Sound" available a week before it was heard on radio.
-The song was also included in "Weird Al" Yankovic's polka medley "Polkarama!" from his 2006 album Straight Outta Lynwood.
-In 2024, PPL ranked "Speed of Sound" as Coldplay's tenth-most played song across radio and television in the United Kingdom.
+It was also the billionth song download on the iTunes Store.
+In Japan, "Speed of Sound" debuted at number 67 with an estimated 1,891 copies sold.
+In 2024, PPL ranked it as Coldplay's tenth-most played track across radio and television in the United Kingdom.

 Accolades

-"Speed of Sound" was nominated for two Grammy Awards in the categories of Best Rock Song and Best Rock Performance by a Duo or Group with Vocals at the 48th Annual Grammy Awards in 2006.
+"Speed of Sound" was nominated for Best Rock Song and Best Rock Performance by a Duo or Group with Vocals at the 48th Annual Grammy Awards in 2006.
 It won a MTV Europe Music Award for Best Song at the 2005 MTV Europe Music Awards as well.
-In December 2005, the track appeared at number nine on Q magazine's "100 Greatest Tracks of the Year".
-It also won a Brit Award for Best British Single at the Brit Awards 2006.
-The year also saw the American Society of Composers, Authors and Publishers (ASCAP) naming "Speed of Sound" their Song of the Year.
+In December 2005, the track appeared at number nine on Q's 100 Greatest Tracks of the Year.
+It won a Brit Award for Best British Single at the Brit Awards 2006.
+The American Society of Composers, Authors and Publishers (ASCAP) named "Speed of Sound" their Song of the Year.
 In 2024, KROQ-FM included "Speed of Sound" on their "Top 500 Songs from the Last 30 Years" list at number 365.